Leadership: Best Teaching Ranking Humbles, Affirms

-SPOKANE, Wash. — U.S. News & World Report, in its annual college ratings, ranks Gonzaga University No. 1 among the West’s 140 regional universities for best undergraduate teaching.
+SPOKANE, Wash. — U.S. News & World Report, in its annual college rankings published in fall 2018, ranks Gonzaga University No. 1 among the West’s 140 regional universities for best undergraduate teaching.
 For President Thayne McCulloh and Gonzaga’s top other academic leaders, the recognition is at once humbling and affirming.

 Steeped in Jesuit Tradition“The essence of a rigorous Jesuit education is made manifest in the teaching and learning interactions that occur between faculty and students.
 At Gonzaga University, we are proud of the academic environment that has been created over the last 132 years.
 This environment is a direct result of the talents of our faculty, for whom I am deeply grateful,” President McCulloh said.
 “The skill and excellence they bring to every interaction — whether it be in the classroom, the lab, or virtual and field environments — continually reflect an awareness of what a privilege it is to educate those who represent our collective future.
 We thank the institutional colleagues from our Western region for recognizing Gonzaga with this significant honor.”

 The ranking is based on surveys — conducted by U.S. News in spring 2018 — of college presidents, provosts, and admissions deans at peer institutions in the West who were asked to identify up to 15 schools with a strong commitment to undergraduate teaching.